MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 ## Assignment

 - Create a function that takes an array that contains a single element, e.g. `[121]`

-- Minus this value by the same value, and plus the value by the same value, then add the results before and after the element in the array
+- Minus this value by itself, and add the value to itself, then add the results before and after the element in the array

 - Continue subtracting and adding the first and last values until you have an array that is nine elements in length

 - You should end up with function that returns an array like this: `[-968, -484, -242, -121, 0, 121, 242, 484, 968]

 [main](/swe)|[prev](/swe/mod2/wk1/day1.html)|[next](/swe/mod2/wk1/day3.html);